Undergraduate Studio Art Competition

 - Entry Fee Awards: Available to all accepted artists.
 The number will depend on the amount of entry fees collected and the juror’s discretion.

-- 3/7 Accepted work delivered to Eisentrager Howard Gallery.
+- 2/6 /17 1 Accepted work delivered to Eisentrager-Howard Gallery.
 Two-Dimensional artwork should arrive framed with proper hanging hardware (wire or D-rings) and ready to install.
 Work should be accompanied by an Eisentrager-Howard Gallery Loan Form.

 EligibilityEligible students may submit up to 3 works of art in any medium.

 You are eligible if you meet the following criteria: